List of National Hockey League head coaching wins and point percentage leaders

 Scotty Bowman is the all-time leader in career wins by an NHL coach.

 The following is a list of National Hockey League head coaching wins and point percentage leaders.

 Scotty Bowman holds the current records for regular season wins at 1,244.
 In the history of the NHL since its first season in 1917, the season structure has changed numerous times, going from 22 games in its first season to 48 by 1931 to 70 by 1949 to 80 by 1974 to its current structure of 82 since 1995.
 Teams received a point for games that finished in a tie, since teams had no overtimes to play from November 21, 1942 until June 23, 1983.
 From 1983 to 1998, teams did not get a point for losing in overtime.
 The 1999–2000 season saw overtime losses (OTL) created as a statistic due to teams now being awarded a point for losing in overtime.
 Ties were finally abolished starting with the 2005–2006 season.
-As of the end of the 2024–2025 season, 57 coaches have won 300 games.
+As of the end of the 2025–2026 season, 58 coaches have won 300 games.
 Scotty Bowman holds the record for postseason wins at 223.

 Among active head coaches, Joel Quenneville is the leader in regular season and postseason wins.

 Regular season wins

-This sortable table shows the top NHL head coaches in order of total regular season wins and 500 games coached.
+This sortable table shows the top NHL head coaches in order of total regular season wins (minimum of 300 wins).
 The table also shows every team for which he was a head coach and his record with each team.

 When sorting by team, coaches are listed in order of wins for that team.